DSC-SIST/D-Bug/Python/Question_11/README.md

- # Question
+ # Question NO. 11

 You are given an integer, _N_ .
 Your task is to print an alphabet rangoli of size .

 ## Sample Input

 5

 ## Sample Output